 For decades, the supply chain had been dominated by a focus on operating efficiency and cost management.
-Over the past 20 years, Manhattan Associates has built a foundation and world-class reputation for building technology solutions to solve the most complex and business critical supply chain problems.
-The consumerization of technology and emergence of on-line commerce have prompted a revolution that demands new supply chain capabilities and new supply chain commerce solutions.
-Today, effective supply chain management is as much about revenue generation as it is about cost reduction.
-While the earliest signals of the omni-channel revolution were seen in retail, we believe that virtually every industry around the world will be impacted in one way or another.
-Manufacturers, wholesalers, and third party logistics providers all feel the impact of converging channels.
+Over the past 23 years, Manhattan Associates has built a foundation and world-class reputation for building technology solutions to solve the most complex and business critical supply chain problems.